20 Best Biriyani Joints In Mumbai To Satiate Your Cravings

 Thamma's Cafe

 Thamma's Cafe is owned and run by two renowned musicians—Chandra Banerjee and Roompa Rao—and serves Kolkata's most rooted and rounded flavours.
 Their Kolkata-style Biryani packs the symphony of the right flavours and meat.
-We suggest pairing this dish with their signature Jhalnuri; it will put you right into your happy place.
-It's the perfect place to relish Kolkata city-inspired street food at the most affordable prices.
+We suggest pairing this dish with their signature Jhalnuri; it will put you right in your happy place.
+It's the perfect place to relish Kolkata-inspired street food at the most affordable prices.

 Price For Two: INR 300 (approx.)